 Gradients within 30m of intersections must be:

-For local roads, less than 1:33 where practicable and not greater than 1:10.
+For local roads, less than 3% (1:33)

-For collector and arterial roads, less than 1:50.
+For collector and arterial roads, less than 2% (1:50).

-A plateau with minimum grades of a least 10m is to be provided at any intersection where a vehicle may be expected to stop and give way to other vehicles e.g. at a ‘give way’ control.
+A plateau at least 10m long from the limit line at the above min grades is to be provided on the side road at any intersection on a residential local road, and 19m on a collector, arterial or an industrial road.

 Channelisation at intersections

-All side roads that have direct access to a collector or arterial road (existing or proposed as defined by the District Plan and/or structure plan) must be channelised using either kerb extensions and/or a central throat island at the intersection with the collector or arterial road.
-Such treatments are to be designed and constructed in accordance with this specification.
-Side roads expected to carry less than 120 vpd (12 dwellings) and have a carriageway width of 8m or less do not require channelisation.
+All side roads that have direct access to a collector or arterial road (existing or proposed as defined by the District Plan and/or structure plan) must be channelised using either kerb extensions and/or a central throat island at the intersection with the collector or arterial road so that the width is no greater than 8m.
+Side roads with <12 dwellings do not require channelisation.

 Priority controls

-All priority intersections must fulfil the requirements of the Land Transport Rule: Traffic Control Devices 2004, associated NZTA traffic control devices manuals, and the NZTA ‘Pedestrian planning and design guide’.
+All priority intersections must fulfil the requirements of the Land Transport Rule: Traffic Control Devices 2004, associated NZTA traffic control devices manuals, and the NZTA ‘Pedestrian Network Guidance’.

 Intersection spacing

+Refer to the District Plan first, and if there are no requirements, use the following;

 Minimum permitted spacing between adjacent intersections on different categories of road are set out in the table below.
 All distances are measured along the centreline of the major road between the centrelines of the intersecting roads.

-Table 23: Minimum intersection spacing
+Table28: Minimum intersection spacing